The Elfrida Society

 • peer advocacy

-• specialist advocacy for parents with a learning disability and neurodiversity involved with children services
+• specialist advocacy for parents with learning needs involved with children services

 Community advocacy can cover a range of areas, but typically individuals are supported with issues related to housing, benefits, health, debts, social care support and social inclusion.